Identifying Retail Leasing Talent

 Your first string of leasing professionals quickly wilt

-However throw in an element of economic chaos or projects that require some form of re-purposing or re-valuation through a tenant remix, and the capabilities of this first string may quickly wilt into a third or fourth string of leasing professionals.
+However, throw in an element of economic chaos or projects that require some form of re-purposing or re-valuation through a tenant remix, and the capabilities of this first string may quickly wilt into a third or fourth string of leasing professionals.

 “Employee Development Programs – Focusing on Strengths”

-“Mentor/Mentee Programs – Risking Mediocrity Counseling Excellence”
+“Mentor/Mentee Programs – Risking Mediocrity Counselling Excellence”

 Survey Results to be continued:

-April 14thfor Succession Planning through customized success profiling
+April 14th for Succession Planning through customized success profiling

 I’ll be publishing excerpts of the study each Monday for the next two weeks.
-If you would like to receive forthcoming excerpts directly please contact me at forbes@rutherfordinternational.com.
+If you would like to receive forthcoming excerpts directly, please contact me at forbes@rutherfordinternational.com.

 Sincerely,